lee-handro/blade_quenching_ode_simulation/README.md

 ## Phase 2: The Non-Linear Quenching Model (Convection + Radiation)

-While the linear model works at lower temperatures, cooling a sword from **1000°C** requires accounting for **Thermal Radiation**.
+While the linear model works at lower temperatures, cooling a blade from **1000°C** requires accounting for **Thermal Radiation**.
 At this temperature, the steel glows red-hot and dumps a massive amount of heat through electromagnetic radiation, governed by the **Stefan-Boltzmann Law**.

 ### The Governing Differential Equation
 The rate of heat loss is the sum of **Convection** (heat carried away by fluid) and **Radiation** (heat radiated away by glowing light):